 They are using their Joslin website as an information hub for patients, especially since situations are changing so rapidly.

-Personally, I had an appointment scheduled locally in Metro Detroit for March 16 with Dr. George Grunberger, an internationally known endo here who started the Grunberger Diabetes Institute nearly two decades ago.
+Personally, I had an appointment in mid-March scheduled locally in Metro Detroit with Dr. George Grunberger, an internationally known endo here who started the Grunberger Diabetes Institute nearly two decades ago.
 I opted to cancel my in-person visit the week before, as the COVID-19 pandemic was escalating.
 Within a few days, Dr. Grunberger’s office informed patients that all in-person appointments would be rescheduled or transitioned to telehealth, at least through March 31.
 We were instructed to use a web portal to schedule a remote visit using Zoom for Healthcare.
 Getting this set up quickly was apparently quite the challenge.

 “None of us slept much last night, but we did manage to launch this morning,” Grunberger told DiabetesMine on March 18.
 “Not an easy or simple undertaking, and the service providers were totally overwhelmed as other offices flooded them with their issues at the same time.”